Nebraska Ordnance Plant: Environmental investigations, 1980's- present time

-Remediation, 1991 - present time
+Remediation, 1991–present

 Remediation for OU1 consisted of soil excavation from 5 up to 30 feet deep and on-site thermal treatment, which was completed in 1999.
 Incineration of 16,449 tons of explosives-contaminated soil was done from October - December 1998.

 It was not until 1997 that a Record of Decision for OU2 was signed; Groundwater remediation (OU2) began 1998 with hydraulic containment and focused extraction wells; As of 2008 there were 11 extraction wells for containment and one extraction well for focused extraction.
 Four groundwater treatment plants have been operating, two use air stripping, one the Advanced Oxidation Process, and the fourth uses an activated carbon filter.
 Four times a year, water is sampled from some of the over 300 monitoring wells and from surface water.
 Together with wells by other agencies in the surrounding area over 500 wells can be chosen for regional measurements semi-annually.
 The water level data are displayed on maps which show plume flow across the area over time.

 For OU3, the final investigation was completed in 2011 and in April 2013 the involved parties signed a "No Further Action" Record of Decision.

 The water treatment system depends on Platte River flow, which if it was going dry and remaining dry year after year, would need to be changed.

 OU5 was started to be cleaned up in 2007, and in September 2013, the EPA selected in situ chemical oxidation as a remedy.